By: Lawrence F. Lowery

-How Does a Plant Grow? is part of the I Wonder Why book series, written to ignite the curiosity of children in grades K–6 while encouraging them to become avid readers.
-These books explore the marvels of plants, animals, and other phenomena related to science and nature.
+What Can an Animal Do? is part of the I Wonder Why book series, written to ignite the curiosity of children in Grades K–3 while encouraging them to become avid readers.
+These books explore the marvels of animals, plants, and other phenomena related to science and nature.
 Included in each edition is a Parent/Teacher Handbook with coordinating activities.
 The I Wonder Why series is written by an award-winning science educator and published by NSTA Kids, a division of NSTA Press.

 (mouse over for full classification)

 |Intended User Role:||Elementary-Level Educator, Informal Educator, Learner, Parent, Teacher

 This Title Also Available as Part of a Set: